dan-mihai-filipescu/eliLaBr/README.md

   ```
   /run/beamOn #(int)NumberOfEvents
   ```
-  - when we are interested to run **eliLaBr** in *interactive mode* we should do the other way arround:
+  - when we are interested to run **eliLaBr** in *interactive mode* we should do the other way around:
   ```
   /control/execute gui.mac
   /control/execute vis1.mac
   #/run/beamOn #(int)NumberOfEvents
   ```

-  **Important note**: the **eliLaBr** code generate the initial seeds of the Monte Carlo simulation based on the computer clock information colected when simulation starts, thus the simulation results cannot be identically reproduced, unless one input the same seeds at the begining of the simulation (the seeds are displayed on screen at the begining).
+  **Important note**: the **eliLaBr** code generate the initial seeds of the Monte Carlo simulation based on the computer clock information collected when simulation starts, thus the simulation results cannot be identically reproduced, unless one input the same seeds at the beginning of the simulation (the seeds are displayed on screen at the beginning).
 This feature is important when using on multi-core computers - when launching **eliLaBr** multiple times using the same input, each process will run on a different core, and of course it will be launched at a slightly different time, thus the results of each process will be statistically different, allowing the user to add the simulation results of each simulation on different processor core into a single sum result.

   ## 1 - GEOMETRY DEFINITION

-  The general layout of the experimental setup follows the NewSUBARU experimental facility and all characteristic sizes, distances and materials: beamline BL01, synchrotron dipole magnetic filed, laser optical mirror used to insert the laser beam into the electron beamline, borosilicate vacuum window, copper gamma absorber installed into the electron beamline, gamma-beam shutter, primary and secondary gamma-beam collimators, and of course, flat efficiency neutron detector consisting from <sup>3</sup>He counters  embeded into the polyethylene moderator block.
+  The general layout of the experimental setup follows the NewSUBARU experimental facility and all characteristic sizes, distances and materials: beamline BL01, synchrotron dipole magnetic filed, laser optical mirror used to insert the laser beam into the electron beamline, borosilicate vacuum window, copper gamma absorber installed into the electron beamline, gamma-beam shutter, primary and secondary gamma-beam collimators, and of course, flat efficiency neutron detector consisting from <sup>3</sup>He counters  embedded into the polyethylene moderator block.
 However, the experimental hall and the gamma-beam dump at the end of it, follows the ELI-NP E8 experimental hall design.
 This choice of experimental hall does not affect at all the simulation results in the case of <sup>3</sup>He counters 4Pi flat efficiency neutron detector.
 This have more influence in the case of fast-neutron detection array based on time of flight, due to the scattered neutrons on the experimental hall walls, and this justified the choice of sticking to the E8 geometry.

   Several geometry macro-commands are implemented in `eliLaBr_DetectorMessenger` class.

   A list with these macro-commands can be found in **`SetGeometry.mac`** macrofile which should be loaded into **`commands`** macrofile.

   **TARGET** is made *sensitive* and can be used as a detector.
 Three example cases are listed into **`SetGeometry.mac`**,and the corresponding block of macro-commands can be un-commented depending on the needs:
   - *TARGET INSIDE 4Pi detector* - this is the normal case of a target placed in the middle of the neutron detector.
-Be carefull on the target dimensions not to exceed the inner diameter of the beamline pipe passing through the neutron detector central axis.
+Be careful on the target dimensions not to exceed the inner diameter of the beamline pipe passing through the neutron detector central axis.
   - *TARGET INSIDE E8 Hall* - this is intended to monitor the beam spectrum and usually used to simulate a beam monitor detector.
 Do not forget to un-comment *TARGET HOUSING* section macro-command `/eli/det/setTGHousing true` in case you intend to.
   - *MONITOR FOR GAMMA SOURCE* - this is intended to be an imaginary plate placed in front of the gamma-beam prior to collimation, in order to histogram different characteristics of the gamma-beam like spatial, energy and/or polarization distributions.